Rainbow-Dreamer/musicpy/README.md

 [Musicpy composition examples demonstration and musicpy experimental compositions video](https://www.bilibili.com/video/BV18z4y1r7Pk/)

-Musicpy's data sturctures, basic syntax, usage and more details are in this [wiki](https://github.com/Rainbow-Dreamer/musicpy/wiki), I'll try to make sure everything is detailed and clear, and with examples.
+Musicpy's data structures, basic syntax, usage and more details are in this [wiki](https://github.com/Rainbow-Dreamer/musicpy/wiki), I'll try to make sure everything is detailed and clear, and with examples.

-you can click [here](https://www.jianguoyun.com/p/DRJrawoQhPG0CBiL2fMD) to download the entire wiki of musicpy I written in pdf and markdown format, which is updating continuously.
+You can click [here](https://www.jianguoyun.com/p/DRJrawoQhPG0CBiL2fMD) to download the entire wiki of musicpy I written in pdf and markdown format, which is updating continuously.

 Installation
 -------------